rashadg1030/reversi/README.md

 3. Run the command `stack ghci`

-4. Once everything is compiled, type `main` into the prompt to start the game
+4. Once everything is compiled, type `main` into the prompt to start a two-player game or type `randomGame` to generate a random game.

 The rules of Reversi can be found (here)[https://en.wikipedia.org/wiki/Reversi].